Skip to main content

 EDR: the pillar of modern detection

 Signature-based legacy antivirus is dead against ransomware.
-RaaS operators recompile their payloads several times a day, systematically bypassing signatures.
-The reference defensive layer in 2026 is EDR (Endpoint Detection and Response): a lightweight agent monitoring behaviors, telemetry streamed to a cloud console, rollback capabilities, proactive hunting.
+RaaS operators rebuild their payloads many times a day, so they slip past signatures every time.
+The go-to defense layer in 2026 is EDR (Endpoint Detection and Response).
+It's a lightweight agent.
+It watches behavior, streams telemetry to a cloud console, can roll back changes, and hunts for threats.

 EDR comparison for SMBs